zmap/zgrab2/README.md

 echo $?
 0
 ```

+Refer to our [Github Actions workflow](.github/workflows/integration-test.yml) for an example of how to prepare environment for integration tests.

 ## License
 ZGrab2.0 is licensed under Apache 2.0 and ISC.
 For more information, see the LICENSE file.